 Call or Book Online and Regain Your Quality of Life.

 “I loved my visit from start to finish.
 Giddens Optometry staff is friendly, caring, and knowledgeable.
-The eye exam that I had for keratoconus was incredibly thorough and Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton explained all the results very clearly.
+The eye exam that I had for keratoconus was incredibly thorough and Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham explained all the results very clearly.
 He fitted me for scleral lenses, and now my eyes feel so comfortable that I frequently forget that I’m wearing contact lenses.“

 Ariela Gordon‐Shaag, Michel Millodot, Igor Kaiserman, Tzahi Sela, Guy Barnett Itzhaki, Yaffa Zerbib, Efrat Matityahu, Shira Shkedi, Svetlana Miroshnichenko and Einat Shneor, Risk factors for keratoconus in Israel: a case–control study, Ophthalmic and Physiological Optics, 35, 6, (673-681), (2015).